-- MIS 1413 Multimedia Applications Prerequisite: MIS 1033 or BSYS 1543.
-Introduces the student to various electronic means of presenting information of professional design and quality using presentation and web-page design software.
-(F, S) - MIS 1443 Technical Computer Applications This course will include PC basics, browsing and searching the Web, sending e-mails and attachments, writing and printing documents, spreadsheets and databases, working with graphics, and working with industry specific software.
-(F,S) - MIS 1503 Microcomputer Applications Prerequisite: MIS 1033.
+- MIS 1443 Technical Computer Applications This course will include PC basics, browsing and searching the Web, sending e-mails and attachments, writing and printing documents, spreadsheets and databases, working with graphics, and working with industry specific software.
+(F, S) - MIS 1503 Microcomputer Applications Prerequisite: MIS 1033.
 An introductory course to the components of microcomputer systems and in the application of software packages for microcomputer systems.
 Students will gain "hands on" experience using popular business application software including word processing, e-mail operations, spreadsheets, databases, and presentation graphics.
 (F, S, Su) - MIS 1513 Microcomputer Applications II Prerequisite: MIS 1503.
 An intermediate course in the application of software packages for microcomputers with emphasis on common business functions.
 Students will gain an increased level of understanding of operating systems and environments, and the integration of word processing, spreadsheet applications, databases, and presentation graphics.
-(D) - MIS 2013 Web Page Design Prerequisite: MIS 1503 or MIS 1033.
+(D) - MIS 2013 Web Page Design Prerequisites: MIS 1503 or MIS 1033.
 This course provides instruction on the development of web pages using basic HTML and web page authoring software.
 Students should be familiar with the internet and the World Wide Web.
 Students will be provided with a thorough introduction of HTML and basic web page design concepts.
 (D) - MIS 2033 Visual Basic Programming Prerequisite: MIS 1503.
 An introduction to object oriented high level programming language.
 Emphasis will be on designing full featured GUI applications that exploit the key features of Microsoft Windows.
 (D) - MIS 2103 Introduction to Electronic Commerce This course covers emerging online technologies and trends and their influence on the electronic commerce marketplace.
 This course will cover discussions of both business to customer and business to business commerce.
 It will also familiarize students with important security issues, such as spam, phishing, legal, ethical and their role in organized crime, identity theft, and online payment fraud.
 (D) - MIS 2203 Structured Programming Using COBOL Prerequisite: MIS 1503.
 A study of COBOL computer language, including input/output operations, arithmetic computations, comparing, control breaks, and table processing.
 Emphasis is placed on typical business applications.
-(D)

-MIS 2403 Introduction to Database Management - Prerequisites: MIS 1503.
+(D) - MIS 2403 Introduction to Database Management Prerequisite: MIS 1503.
 A study of database management principles including file organization, data storage, access methods, data structures, data privacy, security, and integrity.
 Surveys current generalized database management systems.
-(D)

-MIS 2511 Special Topics in Computer Applications (D) MIS 2512 Special Topics in Computer Applications (D) MIS 2513 Special Topics in Computer Applications (D) MIS 2523 Special Topics in Computer Applications (D) MIS 2533 Special Topics in Computer Applications (D)

-MIS 2813 Desktop Publishing Applications - Prerequisites: MIS 1503.
+(D) - MIS 2511 Special Topics in Computer Applications (D)

+- MIS 2512 Special Topics in Computer Applications (D) - MIS 2513 Special Topics in Computer Applications (D) - MIS 2523 Special Topics in Computer Applications (D) - MIS 2533 Special Topics in Computer Applications (D) - MIS 2813 Desktop Publishing Applications Prerequisite: MIS 1503.
 An introduction to desktop publishing concepts.
 This course concentrates on design, creation, formatting and revision of business documents using microcomputers with desktop publishing software.
 Students will learn terminology, layout techniques, graphics creation and manipulation, text integration and other desktop publishing principles.
 (D)